Orange-OpenSource/hurl/docs/tutorial/captures.md

 ```

 We have seen how to [capture response data] in a variable and use it in others request.
-Captures and asserts share the sames queries, and can be inter-mixed in the same response.
+Captures and asserts share the same queries, and can be inter-mixed in the same response.
 Finally, Hurl doesn't follow redirect by default, but captures can be used to run each step
 of a redirection.